Effective February 17, 2021

 For those COVID-19 patients who wish to receive calls, we ask that calls be restricted to the hours listed below:

-- 10 am – 2 pm Calls can be connected to patient rooms
+- 10 am – 2 pm Calls will be connected to Patient Rooms

-- 4 pm – 8 pm Calls can be connected to patient rooms
+- 4 pm – 8 pm Calls will be connected to patient rooms

 A nurse will contact the designated family member each day to offer an update on each patient.
 The patient will determine who their designated family member is when they are admitted.
-If the patient is not able to communicate that information, our nursing staff will ensure an immediate family member is contacted.
+If the patient cannot communicate that information, our nursing staff will ensure an immediate family member is contacted.
 We ask that additional family members please connect with the patient’s designated family member for updates.
-The designated family member for those patients who are critically ill will be updated more often and as necessary by the nursing staff.
+Nursing staff will update the designated family member for those critically ill patients more often and as necessary by the nursing staff.
 These guidelines are subject to change.

 We appreciate your understanding during these difficult times.
 Together, we will get through this.